chevere/docs/reference/Chevere/Interfaces/Message/MessageInterface.md

 ### template()

-Provides access to the template property.
+Provides access to the message template.

 ::: tip RETURN
 string